Astrophysical Observatory of Javalambre

 The Astrophysical Observatory of Javalambre is a Spanish astronomical observatory located in the municipality of Arcos de las Salinas, Teruel.
 The facilities are located in the Pico del Buitre 1957 meters up in the Sierra de Javalambre.
-The observatory is managed by the Center for Physics Studies of the Cosmos of Aragon (CEFCA), dependent on the Department of Science, University and Knowledge Society Government of Aragon.
+The observatory is managed by the Aragon Center for Physics of the Cosmos (CEFCA), dependent on the Department of Science, University and Knowledge Society Government of Aragon.